-Since then, Maddie has been a regular fixture on stages around Sydney, performing with the ITS Ensemble and her troupe Confetti Gun.
-She is a Sydney University Theatresports champion and winner of the Jordan McClellan Award for Best New Improviser, has appeared in multiple Cranston Cup grand finals at the Enmore Theatre and hosted the 2017 National Theatresports Championships with Julia Zemiro.
+Since then, Maddie has been a regular fixture on stages around Sydney, performing with the ITS ensemble and her troupe Confetti Gun.
+She is a Sydney University Theatresports champion and winner of the Jordan McClellan Award for best new improviser, has appeared in multiple Cranston Cup grand finals at the Enmore Theatre and hosted the 2017 National Theatresports Championships with Julia Zemiro.
 She has taught Theatresports in high schools across Sydney, and has been the director and host of Impro Australia’s First Monday Impro Club.
-She is the director of the 2018 Cranston Cup season.
+She was also the director of the 2018 Cranston Cup season.

 Maddie has also performed internationally with ComedySportz Berlin, Berlin-based longform troupe Good Luck, Barbara, and PlayShop in Wellington, New Zealand.
 In 2017 and 2018 she performed in New York with Confetti Gun as part of the Del Close Marathon.